Least Squares Approximation for a Distributed System

-\begin{footnotetext}[1] {Xuening Zhu is supported by the National Natural Science Foundation of China (nos.
-11901105, U1811461), the Shanghai Sailing Program for Youth Science and Technology Excellence (19YF1402700), and the Fudan-Xinzailing Joint Research Centre for Big Data, School of Data Science, Fudan University.
+\begin{footnotetext}[1]{Feng Li is the corresponding author.
+Xuening Zhu is supported by the National Natural Science Foundation of China (nos.
+11901105, 71991472, U1811461), the Shanghai Sailing Program for Youth Science and Technology Excellence (19YF1402700), and funds from Fudan University.
 Feng Li's research is supported by the National Natural Science Foundation of China (no. 11501587).
-Hansheng Wang's research is partially supported by the National Natural Science Foundation of China (nos.
-11831008, 11525101, 71532001, and 71332006).
-It is also supported in part by China's National Key Research Special Program (no. 2016YFC0207704).
-Feng Li is the corresponding author.} \end{footnotetext}
+Hansheng Wang's research is partially supported by National Natural Science Foundation of China (No. 11831008). } \end{footnotetext}